idaholab/MontePy/README.md

 * Cannot handle vertical input mode.
 * Does not support editing tallies in a user-friendly way.
 * Does not support editing source definition in a user-friendly way.
+* Cannot parse all valid material definitions.
+There is a known bug (#182) that MontePy can only parse materials where all keyword-value pairs show up after the nuclide definitions.
+For example:
+   * `M1 1001.80c 1.0 plib=80p` can be parsed.
+   * `M1 plib=80p 1001.80c 1.0` cannot be parsed, despite it being a valid input.

 ## Bugs, Requests and Development